Supersonic-Sites/Condesa/content/repair.md

     title_size: medium
     desc_select: true
     desc: >-
-      When a go-to favorite is broken or a vintage heirloom is damaged, they end up at the bottom of a

-      jewelry box.
-However, with the right technical expertise and jewelry knowledge, nearly all

-      treasures can be returned to their original luster and functionality.
+      Fine jewelry can totally be returned to their original brilliance and functionality.<br>That is a fact.

+      In Condesa we have the means and the skills to do this.
   - type: divider_half
     bg_color: white
-  - type: cards_third_img
+  - type: cards_half_img
     bg_color: white
     cards:
-      - img: Condesa/Repair_Page_restoration_pic._bBdG8M3uA.jpg
+      - img: 8246fee9-14c5-40c9-f1c8-6555042e1e00
-        aos: fade-up
-        cta_link: "#start"
-        cta_select: false
-        img_alt: Don't underestimate an old piece.
-Sometimes it just needs some TLC and the magic of a professional cleaning
-        cta: Let's Start
-        desc: We are professionals in handling, recuperating, and perfecting.
+        img_alt: We are professionals in handling, recuperating, and perfecting.
 Your jewels are in the best hands.
-        aos_select: true
-        title: Restoration
-      - img: Condesa/Repair_Page_Ring_resize_pix_s-u7ftcjP6.jpg
-        img_alt: Ring being fit on a hand
         cta: Call To Action
         cta_link: contact/
-        title: Ring Fitting
-        desc: Change happens, we adapt.
-Precise and tailored resizing to perfection and comfort.
-        aos_select: true
         aos: fade-up
-      - img: Condesa/Gold_chain_repair_before_vCr4CEVoy.jpg
-        img_alt: Chain Repair
-        cta: Call To Action
-        cta_link: contact/
-        title: Chain Repair
+        title: Repair
-        desc: Don't leave loose ends.
-We reattach.
-And we are good at it.
+        desc: Allow the hands of our professional staff to handle, repair, polish and make your precious item perfect.
         aos_select: true
-        aos: fade-up
-      - img: Condesa/Repairs_page_vintage_pic_X7Br4NlUH7.jpg
+      - img: fee2305b-b1a1-42ae-664f-8b2f99eff800
-        img_alt: Vintage Jewelry
+        img_alt: Ring Fitting
         cta: Call To Action
         cta_link: contact/
-        title: Vintage Jewelry
-        desc: With expert knowledge and specialized equipment, we strive to restore the wisdom and heritage of timeless pieces of history.
         aos_select: true
         aos: fade-up
+        title: Ring Fitting
+        desc: We are never really the same, we change and adapt.
+Precise and tailored resizing is paramount for your comfort.
-      - img: Condesa/Sapphire_Re-set__5__010oXlp3H.jpg
+      - img: 13fe64ff-da06-4fe9-99ba-6167eeecc200
-        img_alt: Gemstone Replacement
+        img_alt: Chain repair
         cta: Call To Action
         cta_link: contact/
-        title: Gemstone Replacement
-        desc: As a gemstone expert and resourceful dealer, David will deliver the perfect precious rock for you.
         aos_select: true
         aos: fade-up
+        title: Chain repair
+        desc: We are good and fast.
+We will see to it  that your chain is pretty and useful again.
-      - img: Condesa/CUSTOM_1_Landing_aZu7dreie.JPG
+      - img: 411086d6-6905-41cd-d6bb-d1c34b2d4300
-        img_alt: Special Items
+        img_alt: Gemstone replacement
         cta: Call To Action
         cta_link: contact/
-        title: Special Items
-        desc: Gold and diamonds are not only reserved for the body.
-We understand precious items linked to emotions and experiences are also cast and smithed.
-Yes, we can fix and restore more than jewelry.
-Talk to us.
-We will know how.
         aos_select: true
         aos: fade-up
+        title: Gemstone replacement
+        desc: Leave it to David to find the stone you need and put it nicely in place.
+          Wear it again as good as new.
   - type: divider
     bg_color: white
   - type: heading_full